IDN Catalogue Profile - Specification

 Agents are the Organisations & People that have Roles in relation to Catalogues and Resources.

-Req AG1: Each Agent instance MUST be either an sdo:Organization or a sdo:Person instance.
+Req AG1: Each Agent instance MUST be either an schema:Organization or a schema:Person instance.

-Req AG2: Each Agent instance MUST be described with at least the sdo:name property and, if an sdo:Organization, also an sdo:url property with a xsd:anyURI value or, if a sdo:Person, an sdo:email property with a xsd:anyURI value.
+Req AG2: Each Agent instance MUST be described with at least the schema:name property and, if an schema:Organization, also an schema:url property with a xsd:anyURI value or, if a schema:Person, an schema:email property with a xsd:anyURI value.

-Req AG3: Each Agent instance SHOULD be described with a sdo:description property and, if the Agent has them, identifiers for it should be indicated with sdo:identifier with xsd:anyURI or xsd:token values.
+Req AG3: Each Agent instance SHOULD be described with a schema:description property and, if the Agent has them, identifiers for it should be indicated with schema:identifier with either xsd:anyURI, xsd:token or a datatype from the Library of Congress Standard Identifiers vocabulary.

-Req AG4: Each Agent MAY relate other information using schema.org properties, for example sdo:affiliation to link a sdo:Person to an sdo:Organization.
+Req AG4: Each Agent MAY relate other information using schema.org properties, for example schema:alumniOf to link a schema:Person to an schema:Organization.

 2.1.5 Concept